SebastianBoehler/study-assistant/README.md

 4. **Review Generated Exam**:
    - View the generated exam questions in the main content area
    - Questions are tailored to the content of your uploaded materials
+   - Mathematical formulas are rendered using LaTeX notation

+## Planned Features

+- [ ] Export pre formatted for printing
+- [ ] Replace vertex ai with google-genai
+- [ ] Bring your own API key

 ## Contributing